rmiravalles/rmiravalles.github.io/_posts/2025-05-15-getting-started-pulumi.md

 ## The results and the setbacks

 I was met with a few errors when Pulumi tried to create the resources.
 The first one was related to the VM size I chose.
-I chose a size that was didn't have available quotas in West Europe, the region I was using.
+I chose a size that didn't have available quotas in West Europe, the region I was using.
 It worked after I changed the size.
 This was a good learning experience, because I learned new commands to check the available sizes and quotas in Azure.
 To see the available sizes, run the following command:

 ```bash
 az vm list-usage --location westeurope --output table